Gifting is Not a Perk. It’s a strategy.

 Recognition often breaks down at scale because:

-- Managers apply it evenly
+- Managers apply it unevenly

 - Programs are difficult to operationalize globally